 More detailed information is available

-Links to websites that offer additional information, include:
+Websites that offer additional information include:

-The contents of Australian Jobs 2020 are based on information available at the time of publication.
+The contents of Australian Jobs 2021 is based on information available at the time of publication.
 Over time, the reliability of the data and analysis may diminish.
 The Commonwealth, its officers, employees and agents do not accept responsibility for any inaccuracies contained in the report or for any negligence in the compilation of the report and disclaim liability for any loss suffered by any person arising from the use of this report.
 Labour market information must be used cautiously as employment prospects can change over time and vary by region.
 It is important in making and assessing career choices to consider all factors, including interest and aptitudes, remuneration and expectations, and the requirements of occupations.